HiPhish/Game-Source-Documentation/Heroes of Might & Magic/Heroes 2.rst

 :Hit Points:  **15**
 :Speed:       **Slow**
 :Shots:       **16**
-:Description: The upgrade to the Orcs gives them longer durability in combat.

 Wolf
 ^^^^
+Wolves are incredible offensive unints, but they need to be used carefully because they cannot take damage well.

 :Attack:      6
 :Defense:     2
 :Damage:      3-5
 :Cost:        200 gold
 :Hit Points:  20
 :Speed:       Very Fast
-:Shots:       0
-:Description: 2 Attacks.
-Wolves are incredible offensive unints, but they need
-              to be used carefully because they cannot take damage well.
+:Special:     2 Attacks

 Ogre
 ^^^^
+Ogres are the anchor of the Barbarian units.
+Though tough, Ogres are very slow on the battlefield, making it difficult tor them to attack.

 :Attack:      9
 :Defense:     5
 :Damage:      4-6
 :Cost:        300 gold
 :Hit Points:  40
 :Speed:       Very Slow
-:Shots:       0
-:Description: Ogres are the anchor of the Barbarian units.
-Though tough, Ogres
-              are very slow on the battlefield, making it difficult tor them to attack.

 Ogre Lord
 ^^^^^^^^^
+The upgrade to the Ogre ont only adds speed, but a sizable increase in hit points.

 :Attack:      9
 :Defense:     5
 :Damage:      **5-7**
 :Cost:        500 gold
 :Hit Points:  **60**
 :Speed:       **Average**
-:Shots:       0
-:Description: The upgrade to the Ogre ont only adds speed, but a sizable
-              increase in hit points.

 Troll
 ^^^^^
+The ability to regenerate and strike at range make trolls incredibly useful in castle sieges.

 :Attack:      10
 :Defense:      5
 :Damage:      5-7
 :Cost:        600 gold
 :Hit Points:  40
 :Speed:       Average
 :Shots:       8
-:Description: Regenerates.
-The ability to regenerate and strike at range make
-              trolls incredibly useful in castle sieges.
+:Special:     Regenerates

 War Troll
 ^^^^^^^^^
+The Troll upgrade increases in damage and speed, while keeping the ability to regenerate.

 :Attack:      10
 :Defense:      5
 :Damage:      **7-9**
 :Cost:        700 gold
 :Hit Points:  40
 :Speed:       **Fast**
 :Shots:       **16**
-:Description: Regenerates.
-The Troll upgrade increases in damage and speed,
-              while keeping the ability to regenerate.
+:Special:     Regenerates

 Cyclops
 ^^^^^^^
+Cyclopes are poweful ground combatants.

 :Attack:      12
 :Defense:      9
 :Damage:      12-24
-:Cost:        750 gold
+:Cost:        750 gold,
                 1 crystal
 :Hit Points:  80
 :Speed:       Fast
-:Shots:       0
-:Description: Attack affects 2 spaces, 20% chance to paralyze creatures.
+:Description: Attack affects 2 spaces,
-              Cyclopes are poweful ground combatants.
+              20% chance to paralyze creatures

 Knight
 ~~~~~~
 Knight creatures have high defense skills, and at the upper levels are fairly